Spring 2026*** Last day for pot grown tree orders for this season ***

 It is slightly unusual in being a tip-bearer - the apples are borne on the ends of the previous year's shoots.
 It is therefore best to keep pruning to a minimum to avoid pruning off next season's fruit buds.

 Cornish Gilliflower is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Cornish Gilliflower.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Braeburn